recollect/ReCollect.TextUtils/README.md

 This library provides HTML parsing for both Android and iOS in Xamarin Applications.
 The HTML is parsed using the [Html Agility Pack](http://htmlagilitypack.codeplex.com/), and then emitted as rich-text for use within a mobile application.
+This operation can be done by instanciating a `ReText` object and passing it HTML.

 On Android, the rich-text is emitted as a SpannableString that can be set on a `TextView`.
-Whereas, on iOS, rich-text is emitted as a `NSMutableAttributedString`, which can then be set on a `ReCollectLabel` (a subclass of `UILabel`).
+Whereas, on iOS, rich-text is emitted as a `NSMutableAttributedString`, which can then be set on a `ReLabel` (a subclass of `UILabel`).

 This package includes a library for each platform as well as a test application for demonstration purposes.